-- 1. Web Server and Primary Server - 2.
-Web Server and Primary Standby Server
+- 1. zenon Web Server and Primary Server - 2. zenon Web Server and Standby Server

-- 3. Web Standby Server and Primary Server - 4.
-Web Standby Server and Primary Standby Server
+- 3. Standby zenon Web Server and Primary Server - 4.
+Standby zenon Web Server and Standby Server

-If a Web Standby Server has been configured but cannot be contacted, the following happens if the Primary Server comes back:
+If a Standby zenon Web Server has been configured but cannot be contacted, the following happens if the Primary Server comes back:

-- 1. The Web Client is currently in connection configuration 2 and loses the connection because the Primary Server takes over the process management again. - 2.
-The Web Client attempts to connect with connection configuration 3 again, but times out because the Web Standby Server cannot be reached. - 3.
-The Web Client attempts to connect with connection configuration 4 again, but times out because the Web Standby Server cannot be reached. - 4.
-The Web Client attempts to connect again with connection configuration 1, which also works.
-The web client is online again.
+- 1. The zenon Web Client is currently in connection configuration 2 and loses the connection because the Primary Server takes over the process management again. - 2.
+The zenon Web Client attempts to connect with connection configuration 3 again, but times out because the Standby zenon Web Server cannot be reached. - 3.
+The zenon Web Client attempts to connect with connection configuration 4 again, but times out because the Standby zenon Web Server cannot be reached. - 4.
+The zenon Web Client attempts to connect again with connection configuration 1, which works.
+The zenon Web Client is online again.

-In the event of a failed connection, the Web Client cannot establish whether it is the Web Server (or the Web Standby Server) or the Primary Server (or Primary Standby Server) that cannot be contacted, which is why these four connection possibilities must be gone through.
+In the event of a failed connection, the zenon Web Client cannot establish whether it is the zenon Web Server (or the Standby zenon Web Server) or the Primary Server (or Standby Server) that cannot be contacted, which is why these four connection possibilities must be gone through.